 Common Work From Home Injuries

-Given their jobs, the majority of telecommuters work at desks or on computers.
+Given their jobs, the majority of online and remote workers are at a desk or on computers.
 So the injuries they suffer are similar to those of office workers.

 Common telecommuter injuries include: